 RACE TIME LIMIT

 The Marathon & Half Marathon event routes will be opened to vehicle traffic at 2:30pm.
-This allows for a seven-hour finish time.
 You may still finish the race by obeying all normal traffic laws for pedestrians after the course is opened to vehicle traffic, however there will be limited on-course aid stations, Course Marshals and police support at that point.
 Finish Line staff and essential services will remain until every athlete has completed the event.

-The Summer 5k/10k, Kids Fun Run and Seattle Kids Marathon courses will remain open until the last runner crosses the finish line.
+The Summer Events and Seattle Kids Marathon courses will remain open until the last runner crosses the finish line.

 The Seattle Marathon Association has always worked closely with the Seattle Police Department and Special Events committee to ensure the safety of our runners and spectators.

 The following measures have and will continue to be taken at every Seattle Marathon Association event: